“Oh! fragrant is the breath of May

 Other ways to welcome the summer include the crowning of the May Queen, the mad antics of Jack-in-the-Green and the rampaging of the Hobby Horses.

 May 5 is Cinco de Mayo (literally, “The Fifth of May”).
 This day celebrates the victory of the Mexican army over the French army at The Battle of Puebla in 1862.

-May 8 is Mother’s Day, but also the day of “Furry Dance” at Helston, Cornwall.
+May 8 is the day of “Furry Dance” at Helston, Cornwall.
 Deriving from the Celtic word feur, meaning festival, the celebrations start early in the morning, and at 7 o’clock, in fact, the first dance of the day gets underway.
 The main event begins at noon when gentlemen dressed in morning suits and top hats dance their way through the narrow streets accompanied by their ladies.
 The final dance of the day starts around 5 o’clock and is open to all-comers!

 May 21 is Armed Forces Day, which honors those who serve in all branches of the United States military.